openstack/monasca-agent/docs/Plugins.md

 The Libvirt plugin provides metrics for virtual machines when run on the hypervisor server.
 It provides two sets of metrics per measurement: one designed for the owner of the VM, and one intended for the owner of the hypervisor server.

 ### Configuration
-The `monasca-setup` program will configure the Libvirt plugin if `nova-api` is running, `/etc/nova/nova.conf` exists, and `python-novaclient` is installed.
+The `monasca-setup` program will configure the Libvirt plugin if `nova-compute` is running, its `nova.conf` config file is readable by the Monasca Agent user (default: 'mon-agent'), and `python-novaclient` is installed.

 In order to fetch data on hosted compute instances, the Libvirt plugin needs to be able to talk to the Nova API.
-It does this using credentials found in `/etc/nova/nova.conf` under `[keystone_authtoken]`, obtained when `monasca-setup` is run, and stored in `/etc/monasca/agent/conf.d/libvirt.yaml` as `admin_user`, `admin_password`, `admin_tenant_name`, and `admin_password`.
+It does this using credentials found in `nova.conf` under `[keystone_authtoken]`, obtained when `monasca-setup` is run, and stored in `/etc/monasca/agent/conf.d/libvirt.yaml` as `admin_user`, `admin_password`, `admin_tenant_name`, and `admin_password`.
 These credentials are only used to build and update the [Instance Cache](#instance-cache).

 The Libvirt plugin uses a cache directory to persist data, which is `/dev/shm` by default.
 On non-Linux systems (BSD, Mac OSX), `/dev/shm` may not exist, so `cache_dir` would need to be changed accordingly, either in `monasca_setup/detection/plugins/libvirt.py` prior to running `monasca-setup`, or `/etc/monasca/agent/conf.d/libvirt.yaml` afterwards.